Subtle features of social network structure can lead to biased outcomes in group decisions.

-Now researchers led by Penn biologist Joshua B. Plotkin and the University of Houston’s Alexander J. Stewart have identified another impediment to democratic decision making, one that may be particularly relevant in online communities.
+Now researchers led by Penn biologist Joshua B. Plotkin and the University of Houston’s Alexander J. Stewart have identified another impediment to democratic decision-making, one that may be particularly relevant in online communities.

 In what the scientists have termed “information gerrymandering,” it’s not geographical boundaries that confer a bias but the structure of social networks, such as social media connections.

-Reporting in the journal Nature, the researchers first predicted the phenomenon from a mathematical model of collective decision making, and then confirmed its effects by conducting social network experiments with thousands of human subjects.
+Reporting in the journal Nature, the researchers first predicted the phenomenon from a mathematical model of collective decision-making, and then confirmed its effects by conducting social network experiments with thousands of human subjects.
 Finally, they analyzed a variety of real-world networks and found examples of information gerrymandering present on Twitter, in the blogosphere, and in U.S. and European legislatures.

 “People come to form opinions, or decide how to vote, based on what they read and who they interact with,” says Plotkin.
-“And in today’s world we do a lot of sharing and reading online.
+“And in today’s world, we do a lot of sharing and reading online.
 What we found is that the information gerrymandering can induce a strong bias in the outcome of collective decisions, even in the absence of ‘fake news.’

 “This tells us that we need to be cautious about relying on social media for communication because the network structure is not under our control and yet it can distort our collective decisions.”

 The researchers’ analysis revealed that information gerrymandering could easily produce biases of 20%.
-In other words, a group that was evenly split into two parties could nonetheless arrive at 60-40 decision due solely to information gerrymandering.
+In other words, a group that was evenly split into two parties could nonetheless arrive at a 60-40 decision due solely to information gerrymandering.

-“The idea is akin to electoral gerrymandering, where one party can gain an advantage not by sheer number but deciding who votes in which district,” Plotkin says.
+“The idea is akin to electoral gerrymandering, where one party can gain an advantage not by sheer number but by deciding who votes in which district,” Plotkin says.

 The question of whether this influence could lead to biased outcomes was one that felt particularly salient to Plotkin, given concerns about how the flow of information has been changed by social media.